-This is why in 2021 we are going to not only going to celebrate our 45 years together, but do it online and in person.
-This way all of our members can sell the way that they feel most comfortable while the fourth wave of the pandemic slowly eases, and our patrons can shop how they feel most comfortable.
+This is why in 2021 we celebrated our 45 years together, but did it online and in person.
+This way all of our members could sell the way that they felt most comfortable while the fourth wave of the pandemic slowly eased, and our patrons can shopped how they felt most comfortable.

-We plan to have many fun events planned leading up to our in person event and also during our online event celebrating our anniversary.
-There will be contest giveaways, interesting trivia questions, historical posts and pictures, and on November 20th, we will unveil our new logo, which was designed by our members.
+We had many fun events planned leading up to our in person event and also during our online event celebrating our anniversary.
+There were contest giveaways, interesting trivia questions, historical posts and pictures, and on November 20th, we unveiled our new logo, which was designed by our members.